Here's how we're going to get in touch with our inner artists in Barcelona.

 Otterville is a tiny village in the southern Ontario district of Oxford County - a village whose small size conceals a huge amount of history.

 Love monuments and milkshakes?
-Salamanca is your perfect destination!
+Travel to Salamanca is your perfect plan!

 Spain has always been, and will always be, one of the most popular countries as a tourist destination.
 But where most people travel to Barcelona, Malaga or Madrid, I prefer going to some smaller, more interesting places, like Salamanca.